kyma-project/website/src/blog-posts/13-release-notes-07.md

 ### Increased Application Registry memory limit

-We have increased the default memory limit for Application Registry payload to 5 MB to enable registration of extensive API specifications.
+We have increased the default memory limit for the Application Registry payload to 5 MB to enable registration of extensive API specifications.

 ### API secured with client certificates

 Application Proxy allows you to secure APIs with generated client certificates.
-When you register an API with a client certificate, the Application Registry generates a certificate-key pair for this API to secure it.
+When you register an API with a client certificate, the Application Registry generates a readu to ise certificate and key pair for this API to secure it.
+You can use the generated pair or replace it with your own certificate and key.
 For details, see [this](docs/0.7/components/application-connector#tutorials-register-a-secured-api) document.

 ### Known issues